 Refuse Collection Fee

 In December of 2013 the City Council adopted changes to various fees and charges which included a Refuse Collection Fee.
-Residents who have their garbage and recycling collected by the City will be charged a Refuse Collection Fee on the water bill.
-For more detailed information regarding the Refuse Collection Fee please click on this link to the Sanitation Web Page.
+All residential properties served by The City for sanitation services will be charged a Refuse Collection Fee on the utility bill.
+Please see Sanitation Section Guidelines for information regarding residential sanitation services.

 The amount of water used during the winter billing quarter establishes the consumption charged for sewer for the next four bills, i.e. during the winter quarter your usage is 5,000 gallons of water, but in the summer water usage jumps to 48,000 gallons.
 The sewer charge will be based on a consumption of 5,000 gallons, not 48,000.